wp-plugins/frontier-post/readme.txt

  * added: frontier-post-taxonomies
  * added: frontier-post-list-icon-comments
  * added: frontier-post-list-icon
 * Validation: Set status to draft if title or content is empty.
+* pot file (translation) updated

 = 3.4.1 =
 * Fixed issue where admin bar was shown until advanced settings were saved